-In this course, students will analyze the functions of the pharmacy technician and ethical aspects of their profession.
-They will develop prescriptions and compounding prescriptions according to USP 795 (United States Pharmacopeia).
-Students will elaborate compounded medicines following appropriate aseptic techniques according to pharmaceutical preparation.
+In this course, students will analyze the duties of a pharmacy technician and the ethical aspects of the profession.
+They will develop prescriptions and composition recipes according to chapter USP 795: Pharmaceutical compounding - nonsterile preparations of the United States Pharmacopeia.
+Students will prepare compositions following the appropriate aseptic techniques established in chapter USP 797: Pharmaceutical compounding - sterile preparations of the United States Pharmacopeia.
+This course includes the use of simulator.
 (Pre-requisites: BIOL 1010, 2000, MATH 1010, PHAR 1000, 2250 and 1120 or 1150) (Co-requisite: PHAR 2361L)